Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: Approximately 3.4%

-- Benefits: High in fiber and antioxidants, Brussels sprouts support digestive health, provide essential vitamins, and have anti-inflammatory properties.
+- Benefits: High in fiber and antioxidants, Brussels sprouts aid in digestion, provide vitamins C and K, and have potent anti-inflammatory properties.

 - Quantity: 1 cup